 One example of waste costs comes from Dublin City Council who spends on average €55,000 every month dealing with illegal dumping around the city, that’s nearly €700,000 per year (Source: dublinlive.ie).
 This money and similar amounts from other county council areas could be saved and reinvested in local communities if illegal collection and dumping could be stopped.

-The disposal of rubbish in any area of land in Ireland without licensed approval and permission, is illegal.
+The disposal of rubbish in any area of land in Ireland without licensed approval and permission is illegal.
 It is punishable by fines from €150 up to €10 million upon conviction and 10 years’ imprisonment.
-In order know more about a bogus collection, we have compiled the list below.
+In order to know more about a bogus collection, we have compiled the list below.

 14 tips on spotting a Bogus Recycling Collection?

-- The leaflet presenting the collections service are low quality.
+- The leaflet presenting the collections service are of low quality.

 - The collector does not provide a waste facility address on leaflets